-Racism runs rampant in our modern age and is a direct threat to black lives.
+Racism persists in our society and is a direct threat to black lives.
 Be a better ally for black people by educating yourself, taking action, and using your voice.

-Here are some books that will help you begin to unlearn:
+Here are some books that will help you begin to unlearn and head down a path towards anti-racism:

 Stamped From The Beginning by Ibram X. Kendi